-The US doesn’t have the best healthcare system in the world.
+The US doesn’t have the

 This is a frequent point that Obamacare opponents make when advocating for the status quo, but in fact, much of the southern US has a life expectancy that’s lower than average for the OECD, a set of industrialized nations that’s commonly used for comparison.
 And while Americans rate their experiences with the US healthcare system as generally positive, other countries within the OECD are just as satisfied, even though their medical care is much cheaper than ours.